'Modi hai to mumkin hai', says Pompeo in major policy speech ahead of India visit

-Citing the popular election slogan "Modi hai to mumkin hai", US Secretary of State Mike Pompeo has sought to take the bilateral relationship with India to the next level and said the Trump and Modi Administrations have a "unique opportunity" to make it happen.
+Citing the popular election slogan "Modi hai to mumkin hai", Secretary of State Mike Pompeo has expressed confidence in taking the Indo-US strategic ties to the next level and said the two leading democracies have an "incredibly unique opportunity" to move ahead, including to make sure a free and open Indo-Pacific.

+Giving a "sneak preview" of his upcoming visit to New Delhi later this month to meet Prime Minister Narendra Modi and the new External Affairs Minister S Jaishankar, Pompeo said both countries should build ever-stronger relationships.

+Noting that the US has a long bond with India, Pompeo said time has come to forge more stronger ties.
+He said both sides should formalise these individual friendships, building out a diplomatic framework for the two countries.

 Pompeo will travel to India, Sri Lanka, Japan and South Korea from June 24 to 30.
-His four-nation is aimed at deepening US partnerships in the strategic Indo-Pacific region.
+His four-nation is aimed at deepening US partnerships in the strategic Indo-Pacific region where China is flexing its military muscles.

+China has been trying to expand its military presence in the Indo-Pacific, which is a biogeographic region, comprising the Indian Ocean and the western and central Pacific Ocean, including the South China Sea.

+China claims almost all of the South China Sea.
+Vietnam, the Philippines, Malaysia, Brunei and Taiwan have counter claims over the sea.

 Pompeo said under President Donald Trump, the US has taken defence cooperation to newer heights, solidified their common vision for the Indo-Pacific and taken a far tougher stand on Pakistan's unacceptable support for terrorism.